swt30/thesis/chapters/01-introduction/01-introduction.md

 These considerations therefore naturally motivate the development of interior structure models.
 Finally, I have identified planets with thick water layers as being interesting targets for questions about heating and thermal effects.

-I have therefore investigated a range of topics relating to the internal structure of water-rich super-Earths.
+I have investigated a range of topics relating to the internal structure of water-rich super-Earths.
 My work addresses the following key questions:

 - Under what conditions, and how strongly, does temperature affect the observable properties of a water-rich super-Earth?
 - How does this change when a vapour atmosphere is included on the models?